Debayan-Guha/LINUX/linux-syllabus.md

 21.3.2.7 Kill a process using SIGKILL and observe the difference

-21.3.2.8 Use `killall` to kill all `ping` processes
+21.3.2.8 Use `killall` to kill all `sleep` processes

-21.3.2.9 Use `pkill -f "ping google.com"` to kill by command pattern
+21.3.2.9 Use `pkill -f "sleep 1000"` to kill by command pattern

 21.3.2.10 Start a process with lower priority using `nice`